Serosis/swipebox/README.md

 ##What is Swipebox ?

-Swipebox is a jQuery "lightbox" plugin for desktop, mobile and tablet.
+Swipebox is a jQuery "lightbox" plugin for desktop and mobile.

 ##Features